wp-plugins/awesome-weather/readme.txt

 *   Background: URL to an image that will be used as the background of the entire widget
 *   Custom Background Color: Add a hex color to override the default colors
 *   Inline Styles: Add inline CSS styles to your widget to float around text and whatever else
+*   Background Image Based on Weather (v1.5+): Set this to 1 if you want to use different images for different weather types, How to: https://halgatewood.com/awesome-weather-bgs

 = Translations =
 * Portuguese - alvarogois